UPDATED May 28, 2022: I’ve been a runner for most of my life. And I have made most of the common running mistakes runners make along the way.

 You know that saying, “listen to your body’s whispers before they become screams”?
 There’s nothing truer than that for a runner.

-For the past year, I’ve been battling a hamstring injury.
+From 2019 to 2020, I’ve battled a hamstring injury.
 This would not be the case if I listened to my body early on.
 The injury started after I tripped on a broken road.
 I ignored it and continued to run the highest mileage weeks of my life.
 I believed that every mile would get me closer to achieving my OTQ time.
 Therefore, I was terrified of taking any time off.
-Each run I deluded myself that it was feeling better when my leg continued to feel worse.

 Not listening to your body most likely will result in taking more time off in the long run.
 When in doubt, hedge your bets: taking a couple of days at the first sign of trouble could save you taking a couple of months off—or more.